reno-router/blog-microservice/README.md

 {
   "title": "My new post",
-  "contents": "Here's the content body of my post", "authorId": "<UUID of the author>",
+  "contents": "Here's the content body of my post", "authorId": "<Author UUID>",
   "tagIds": ["<Tag UUID>", ..."<Tag UUID>"]
 }
 ```
 ### `PATCH /posts/<UUID>`

-Replaces the `contents` property of the post for the given UUID.
+Replaces the `contents` property of the post with the given UUID.

 #### Request body